 Thus ended the first of many, many rounds of questioning that were to last some eleven hours including breaks.
 After the first round of questioning, Democrats and Republicans blew up at each other, complete with interrupting and shouting in what is exceedingly rare behavior during a Congressional hearing.
 Democrats complained about the focus on Clinton’s e-mails and Blumenthal at the expense of actual issues related to Benghazi, and claimed that Blumenthal’s own testimony before the Committee contradicted Republican assertions and thus demanded its release, noting that only his e-mails and Clinton’s had been released but that his testimony was behind closed doors.
 When the second session began, a vote to release Blumenthal’s closed-door session into the public record was defeated in a party-line vote, with all five Democrats voting to release the information, and all seven Republicans voting against the release.

-The shouting match, and subsequent partisan vote, served a good point of symbolism for the entire proceedings.
+The shouting match, and subsequent partisan vote, served an indicative point of symbolism for the entire proceedings.

 More (and More) of the Same and Going Nowhere